Cleverly visits Rwanda to sign asylum seeker treaty

 “Rwanda cares deeply about the rights of refugees, and I look forward to meeting with counterparts to sign this agreement and further discuss how we work together to tackle the global challenge of illegal migration.”

+Opening Cabinet on Tuesday, the Prime Minister asked the Home Secretary – dialling in from Kigali – to update on work to secure the new treaty, with Mr Cleverly describing it as “the strongest possible agreement and one that goes far beyond that of the UNHCR’s (United Nations High Commissioner for Refugees) with Rwanda.”

+Immigration minister Robert Jenrick “emphasised the arrangements now in place provide strong and substantive assurances that are vastly more robust than those considered by the courts around 15 months previously”, No 10 said.

-Mr Sunak said he was “fed up with our Rwanda policy being blocked” and the emergency laws will “end the merry-go-round so that we can fix this problem once and for all – and stop the boats”.
+Mr Sunak said he was “fed up with our Rwanda policy being blocked” and said the emergency laws would “end the merry-go-round, so that we can fix this problem once and for all – and stop the boats”.

 Writing in The Sun, he said: “People looking at this country have got to know that if they come here illegally, they will be detained and swiftly removed to a safe country.”

-Immigration minister Robert Jenrick said he is confident flights carrying asylum seekers will take off for Rwanda before the next general election, as he described illegal migrants as having “broken into” the UK.
+Mr Jenrick declared he is “confident” flights carrying asylum seekers will take off for Rwanda before the next general election, as he described illegal migrants as having “broken into” the UK.

 He told Sky News: “The treaty that the Home Secretary is going to sign later today, I hope, will create a fundamentally different and better arrangement with the government of Rwanda that answers the concerns of the Supreme Court.